Rush drummer/lyricist Neil Peart dies of brain cancer at 67.

 For the first time ever, Rush make the cover of Rolling Stone.
 The magazine and their cohorts at the Rock And Roll Hall Of Fame (which didn't induct the band until 2013), have given Rush short shrift throughout their career, but even diehard fans are pleased with the piece.

 Public Enemy become the fourth hip-hop act inducted into the Rock and Roll Hall of Fame (the others that preceded PE into the Hall were Grandmaster Flash & the Furious Five, Run-DMC, and the Beastie Boys).
-Other 2013 inductees are Rush, Heart, Albert King, Donna Summer, and Randy Newman.
+Other 2013 inductees are Rush, Heart (which reunites their original lineup), Albert King, Donna Summer, and Randy Newman.

 Rush release a concept album titled Clockwork Angels, their 20th (and last) studio effort.
 On the album Neil Peart uses a new method in which producer Nick Raskulinecz "conducts" Peart's drumming during recordings.